Joseph ibn Migash: Biography

 There is a tradition that Maimonides himself was a pupil of Joseph ibn Migash.
 This probably arose from the frequent references in Maimonides' works to him as an authority.
 It is unlikely that he was literally taught by him, as Maimonides was 3 years old at the time of Joseph ibn Migash's death.

-However, Maimonides' grandson published a pamphlet with the approval of his grandfather, in which it is described that Maimonides ran away from home in his youth, met Joseph ibn Migash, and studied under him for several years.
+However, Maimonides' grandson published a pamphlet with his grandfather's approval, in which it is stated that Maimonides ran away from home in his youth, met Joseph ibn Migash, and studied under him for several years.

 Works

 Joseph ibn Migash authored over 200 responsa, She'elot u-Teshuvot Ri Migash - originally in Judeo-Arabic - many of which are quoted in Bezalel Ashkenazi's Shittah Mekubetzet.
 Five of Ibn Migash's responsa survived in Yemen, and were published by Rabbi Yosef Qafih in 1973.
 He specified Chananel Ben Chushiel and Alfasi as his authorities, but disagreed with Alfasi in about thirty some odd places related to Halacha.

 He also authored a Talmudic commentary - ḥiddushim (novellae) on tractates Baba Batra (link here) and Shevuot (included in Joseph Samuel Modiano's Uryan Telitai, Salonica 1795) - which is quoted by various Rishonim.
 His other works have been lost.